Jamaica Plain: Green spaces

 These parks are connected by parkways, each of which is also part of the Emerald Necklace.
 From south to north these are the Arborway, the Jamaicaway, and the Riverway.

 The area also includes Forest Hills Cemetery, a 275 acre “garden cemetery”, and hundreds more acres of cemetery that stretch along Walk Hill Street offer more green space to the area.

+Climate

+Culture and Events

+Jamaica Plain is known for its vibrant community life and active local culture, reflected in several popular public events held throughout the year.

+Wake Up the Earth Festival, organized annually by Spontaneous Celebrations since 1979, is Jamaica Plain’s vibrant May Day celebration that “wakes up” the neighborhood from its winter slumber and brings together its culturally diverse community.
+Founded in the wake of the halted I‑95 highway expansion, the festival originally served as a grassroots celebration of earthly renewal and neighborhood unity; it features parades, live music, performances, art-making workshops, banners, and eco‑conscious programming.

+JP Porchfest is an annual community arts festival in Jamaica Plain that began in 2014.
+Local porches and public spaces become stages for music, dance, and theater performances.

 Education

 Primary and secondary schools

 Students in Jamaica Plain are served by Boston Public Schools (BPS).
 BPS assigns students based on preferences of the applicants and priorities of students in various zones.
 The English High School located in Jamaica Plain is one of the first public high schools in America.

-The Roman Catholic Archdiocese of Boston operates Roman Catholic schools.
-In spring 2009 the archdiocese announced that Our Lady of Lourdes School, a K–8 school and the last Catholic school in Jamaica Plain, will close unless parents raise $500,000 for one additional year of instruction.
-In spring 2009 the school had 187 students, which was 30 fewer students than its 2005 count.
+In 2009, the last Catholic school in Jamaica Plain, Our Lady of Lourdes, closed due to low enrollment and funding issues.

 Private schools in the area include the British School of Boston and Showa Boston Institute for Language and Culture.